 How to Uninstall MySQL on Mac Manually

-To remove the MySQL database correctly, you will need the Terminal application.
+Then you need to remove the MySQL database.
+You will need the Terminal application.
 Follow the steps below:

 - Open the Terminal.